rikukissa/redux-isolated-apps/README.md

   - App store state remains a bit cleaner

 **Cons:**
-- No way of calling global actions
+- No way of calling global actions _(Not sure if this is only a bad thing)_
   - **Solutions:**
     - Adding callback props to widget
       - **Cons:**